hanabi/hanabi.github.io/Reference.md

 * Normally, at the beginning of the game, players are expected to play their 1's from right to left.
 * If a player skips over their right-most 1, and there is nothing else special going on, it means that the next player should *Chop Move* one card.
-* If a player skips over TWO of their right-most 1's, the message skips over the next player, and the player after that should *Chop Move* one card.
+* If a player skips over **two** of their right-most 1's, the message skips over the next player, and the player after that should *Chop Move* one card.
 (And a skip of three 1's means that the player three seats away should *Chop Move*.)
 * For example, in a 3-player game:
   * It is the first turn of the game.
   * Alice clues Bob number 1, which touches three 1's.
 They are in slots 1, 2, and 3.
   * Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
   * If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).
   * If Bob plays slot 1, he is performing a *Skipped Order Chop Move*, and Alice should chop move one card (her slot 5).
-* There are some common special situations that do NOT imply an *Order Chop Move*:
+* There are some common special situations that do **not** imply an *Order Chop Move*:
-  * The 1 that was played was newly drawn and did NOT exist in the opening hand.
+  * The 1 that was played was newly drawn and did **not** exist in the opening hand.
 (Fresh 1's always have priority.)
-  * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the number 1 clue.
+  * The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
   * The 1 that was skipped over is known to be bad from contextual information.
 (See *The Stale 1's Clue* section.)
-* Note that *Order Chop Moves* ONLY apply to unknown 1's.
+* Note that *Order Chop Moves* **only** apply to unknown 1's.
 If you play any other unknown cards out of order, then it does not mean anything special.

 ### Double Order Chop Move (for 3-Player Games)